elena/django-news-podcast/content/2014-01-26-django-news-podcast.md

 In addition to the changes covered in the release notes, there are two already-noted issues to be aware of when using the 1.7 alpha package:

-Issue #21856 -- an empty value for the DATABASES setting will cause a crash.
+- Issue #21856 -- an empty value for the DATABASES setting will cause a crash.
-Issue #21831 -- using the contenttypes package or GenericForeignKey will fail unless django.contrib.auth is in INSTALLED_APPS.
+- Issue #21831 -- using the contenttypes package or GenericForeignKey will fail unless django.contrib.auth is in INSTALLED_APPS.

 Both of these will be fixed prior to the final 1.7 release.

 Additionally, users of South (a popular third-party package for schema migrations) should note that South is not compatible with the 1.7 alpha.

-Posted by James Bennett on January 22, 2014
+---

 [Interview with Andrew Godwin]

+---

 ## 3. News

-_[### Post Title]_

-Posted by _[Post Author]_ on _[Month D, YYYY]_

-_[Post]_
+There was no official "news" items so far this month, but there was one of the largest bit of "unofficial" news that there's been perhaps in years:

 ### Other News

-_[Any other news]_

-"I have a big announcement: at the end of 2013, I married @pydanny.
-I'm so happy & proud to be with my new husband."

-10-Jan-2014
-"Just ordered the very first proof of Two Scoops of Django 1.6.
-Should arrive on Monday.
-Wahoo!"
+---

 Adrian and Jacob retiring as Django BDFLs
 Written by Adrian Holovaty on January 13, 2014